 Myth number four: Snoring and sleep apnea are the same thing.

 Fact: Snoring is one possible symptom of sleep apnea, but sleep apnea encompasses a multitude of other symptoms and complications that go far beyond a simple snore.
 Many people who have sleep apnea do develop a mild to severe snore, but not everyone who snores has sleep apnea.
+Alternatively, not everyone who has sleep apnea has a snore.
 The two are connected, but they are totally different things.
+We can also treat snoring that has not been linked to sleep apnea.

 Myth number five: It’s hard to get treated for sleep apnea.